dasMulli/dotnet-win32-service/README.md

 ...
 Sucessfully unregistered service "Demo ASP.NET Core on .NET Core Service"
 ```
-Note that the service may show up as `disabled` for some time until all tools acessing the windows services apis have been closed.
+Note that the service may show up as `disabled` for some time until all tools accessing the windows services apis have been closed.
 See this [Stackoverflow question](http://stackoverflow.com/questions/20561990/how-to-solve-the-specified-service-has-been-marked-for-deletion-error).

 ## API